Why Willpower Fails and What Actually Keeps You Going

-Willpower isn't enough to build lasting habits because self-control is a limited resource that depletes under stress, decision fatigue, and emotional load.
-Research from Stanford's Behavior Design Lab shows that the real driver of long-term habit success is not trying harder but designing an environment with visible, reliable cues that trigger action automatically.
+Willpower isn't enough to build lasting habits because self-control gets harder to sustain under stress, decision fatigue, and emotional load.
+According to Dr. BJ Fogg, founder of Stanford's Behavior Design Lab, the real driver of long-term habit success is not trying harder but designing an environment with visible, reliable cues that trigger action automatically.
 A wearable mantra on your wrist works because it shows up in your line of sight at the exact moment motivation fades, without requiring any extra effort or energy.
 Systems stick.
 Willpower runs out.

 Why Willpower Fails (Even When You Want Change Badly)